 Welcome to the UNH Manchester Virtual URC

 The Undergraduate Research Conference (URC) is a celebration of academic excellence at the University of New Hampshire.
-The URC celebrates its 22nd year during its 2021 events, which take place virtually on April 19-23.
+The URC celebrates its 22nd year during its 2021 events, which are available for viewing on Monday, April 19.
 Over 2,000 UNH undergraduate students from all academic disciplines present annually at the URC.
 The presentations showcase the results of their research, scholarly and creative projects in over 20 professional and artistic venues at UNH's Durham and Manchester campuses, making the UNH URC one of the largest and most diverse conferences of its kind in the country.

 Virtual URC opens and all asynchronous events are available for viewing and Q&A.